suksit/writeup/content/writeups/nahamcon_ctf/new-years-resolution/index.md

 {{<image src="images/dig.png" caption="`dig` output">}}

 And the flag was there!
-To be honest, I didn't even know what an SPF record is...
+To be honest, I didn't even know what an SPF record was...
 I looked it up later and found that it's Sender Policy Framework, which is some kind of email authentication method.

 {{<admonition success Flag>}}
 `flag{next_year_i_wont_use_spf}`